Tonsillitis

 Tonsillitis refers to inflammation of the palatine tonsils, most commonly due to infection.

-Whilst most cases of tonsillitis are mild and fully resolve, significant complications include deep neck space infection and airway compromise.
+Whilst most cases of tonsillitis are mild infective episodes and fully resolve with conservative measures or antibiotics, there are significant complications including deep neck space infections and potential airway compromise.

 Tonsillitis is a common presentation in primary care, most common in children and young adults.
 Recurrent tonsillitis has an incidence in the UK of around 100 per 1000 population a year.